 - Clove Hitch Knot — Also known as a double hitch, its most effective use is being a crossing knot.

 - Reef Knot — You can use this paracord knot to secure objects.

-To learn more about these five survival paracord knots, check out this article.
+Check out this article to learn more about these five survival paracord knots.

 Here's an infographic guide of the different paracord knots and hitches you can do.
 Don’t forget to download, save, or share this handy infographic for reference:

 Watch this video from The Weavers of Eternity Paracord to learn more paracord knots that you need to master as a prepper:

 A survivalist's life is incomplete without these essential paracord knots and hitches.
 Go over each step as many times as you need to master each one.

 These tricks will come in handy not only during emergencies but also in your day-to-day life.
 Always be a proactive prepper!